lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 $$
 CI = x̄ +/- z/(s/√n)
 $$
-(With "x̄" being the sample mean, "z" being the confidence level value, "s" being the sample standard deviation, and "n" being the sample size.)
+<br > (With "x̄" being the sample mean, "z" being the confidence level value, "s" being the sample standard deviation, and "n" being the sample size.) <br />

-Which, in English, reads:
+Which, in English, reads:<br />
 *Confidence interval = sample mean + or - margin of error*